 The statewide security deposit laws in Georgia only apply to landlords who own more than ten rental units.
 Landlords who hire an outside property manager may also be subject to following these laws even if they own ten or fewer rental units.
 Here are seven basic security deposit rights tenants have in Georgia.

-Georgia Security Deposit Law
+Georgia Security Deposit Limit

-Landlords who fail to store a security deposit according to the above procedures may forfeit their right to withhold a portion of the tenant’s security deposit.
+- Landlords who fail to store a security deposit according to the above procedures may forfeit their right to withhold a portion of the tenant’s security deposit.

 - Before Receipt of a Security Deposit: The landlord must provide the tenant with a list of all existing damage and defects in the unit.
 The tenant has the right to inspect the unit to judge the accuracy of these claims.
 If the tenant agrees, the landlord and tenant must sign the document and it will serve as proof of the condition of the property upon tenant move-in.

 - After Receipt of a Security Deposit: After receiving a tenant’s security deposit, a landlord must inform the tenant in writing as to the location of this deposit.

-Landlords who fail to follow the above procedures may forfeit their right to keep a portion of the tenant’s security deposit.
+- Landlords who fail to follow the above procedures may forfeit their right to keep a portion of the tenant’s security deposit.

 In the state of Georgia, a landlord may be able to keep all or a portion of a tenant’s security deposit for the following reasons: